inexorgame-obsolete/blog-data/README.md

 #contribution guidelines
 Following are contribution guidelines:

-- All content must be licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) or [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+- All text postings must be licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-- Additional resources may have any other license as long as it explicitly permits usage.
+- Additional content like images may have any license allowed by our [license policy](https://github.com/inexor-game/data/wiki/License-Policy).
 - Use [Standard English](http://en.wikipedia.org/wiki/Standard_written_English) and [appropriate language](https://owl.english.purdue.edu/owl/resource/608/01/) for your posts.
 - If you are uncertain consider to use the issue tracker to obtain feedback.